Snubbed In Scandinavia: The Marcus Nikkanen Story

 Nikkanen attended his first of three Winter Olympic Games in 1928 at the age of twenty four, falling ill with a very high fever between the school figures and free skate but still managing an impressive sixth.
 After winning the bronze medal at the European Championships in Berlin behind Karl Schäfer and Otto Gold into 1930, the Finnish Skating Union handed him an ultimatum two years later.
 They would only submit his entry to the 1932 Winter Olympic Games in Lake Placid, New York if he paid his own way.
 Where there was a will, there was a way and off Nikkanen sailed on the S.S.
 Paris.
 He placed fourth - still the best result for a Finnish singles skater in Olympic history - and three judges actually had him in the top three!
 He again made history the following year at the World Championships; his bronze medal in Zürich was Finland's first medal by a men's singles skater at the World Championships in history.
 Four years later at the Garmisch-Partenkirchen Games, he ended up a respectable seventh.
 All in all, of the eleven European and World Championships Nikkanen entered, he placed in the top ten in every single one.
 Not too shabby for anyone, let alone a skater who was primarily self-taught.

-In the late forties following World War II, Nikkanen left Finland in pursuit of greener pastures in North America.
+After being wounded while fighting in the Winter War during World War II, Nikkanen left Finland in pursuit of greener pastures in North America.
 After a stint living in Brooklyn and coaching at the Skating Club Of New York, he moved to Toronto and began teaching at the Granite Club in the early thirties.
 One of his most successful students was Dr. Charles Snelling, a six time Canadian Champion, two time North American Medallist and the 1957 World Bronze Medallist.
 He became involved with the Professional Skating Association Of Canada/Figure Skating Coaches Of Canada movement in the late sixties, an elite group that included Canadian coaching luminaries like Sheldon Galbraith, Bruce Hyland, Osborne Colson, Hellmut May and Ron Vincent.
 He was also a mentor to prominent Canadian pairs coach Kerry Leitch.
-After a stint in Stamford, Connecticut, he returned to his native Finland, where in his seventies he set some serious wheels of change in motion.
+After stints coaching in Portland, Oregon and Stamford, Connecticut, he returned to his native Finland, where in his seventies he set some serious wheels of change in motion.
 He discussed the establishment of a organization similar to the failed Figure Skating Coaches Of Canada system with Arja Wuorivirta and in May 1984, the Suomen Taitoluisteluvalmentajat (Finnish Figure Skating Coaches Association) was born.
 Less than a year later on March 28, 1985, he passed away at the age of eighty one.
 Not a bad life for a skater once not even deemed worth the price of a steamship ticket!

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.